dataworkz-dev/dataworkz-qna-app/README.md

 ### Asking a question
 The API to ask a question to the Dataworkz QnA system is [https://ragapps.dataworkz.com/api/qna/v1/systems/{systemId}/answer](https://docs.dataworkz.com/product-docs/api#qna-v1-systems-systemid-answer)

-This API needs the `systemId` of the QnA system you are targetting and the `llmProviderId` of the LLM to use.
+This API needs the `systemId` of the QnA system you are targetting and the `llmProviderId` of the LLM to use it.
 The example QnA application leverages this API to power the "Knowledge Search" page.
 The response of this API includes the response from the LLM as well as links to the authoritative sources that back up the answer.

 ### Question History
 The example QnA application provides a list of previously asked questions from a QnA system.
 This is a convenience method for users to look at previously answered questions.
 The following API is used - [https://ragapps.dataworkz.com/api/qna/v1/systems/{systemId)/questionshistory](https://docs.dataworkz.com/product-docs/api#qna-v1-systems-systemid-history)